Harescombe: History

-The Church of St. John the Baptist
+The Church of St John the Baptist

-The Church of St. John the Baptist in Harescombe was constructed in the 13th century.
+The Church of St John the Baptist in Harescombe was constructed in the 13th century.
 It was consecrated in 1315.
 The walls are ashlar limestone, and the roof is of stone slate.
 The church has an unusual bellcote and a small octagonal stone spire, as well as small octagonal pinnacles on the four sides.
 Small iron crosses were added to these pinnacles in 1870–71 when Francis Niblett restored the church.
 The belfry has two bells, one of which has been determined to be the oldest bell (circa 1180) in Gloucestershire.

 Several of the memorial inscriptions on markers in the adjacent graveyard date from the 17th century, with the oldest being for Thomas Roberts, Gent., dated 20 January 1632.

-The Church of St. John the Baptist is a grade 2* listed building with English heritage.
+The Church of St John the Baptist is a Grade II* listed building with English Heritage.